Use these effective open house strategies and win your next open house

 Yet schools are very similar to a business, whether we like it or not.
 The current market is driving this reality home faster.

-With that in mind, we will go through the steps a business would to host a great event.
+With that in mind, we will go through the same steps a business would to host a great event.
 Why will they give you their time?
 You need to show them why.
-You even need to earn the right to their attention, to their allocating the time so you can show them.
+You even need to earn the right to their attention, and to their precious time.

 Yes, it’s tough.